Removing RBI’s restrictions on digital currencies like Bitcoin could give them a fresh lease of life

 In 2018, RBI had banks sever relationships with individuals and businesses dealing in cryptocurrencies in 2018.
 This meant lenders could not enable banking transactions for the digital currencies’ exchanges and traders.

-In the eyes of the central bank, these were illegal and it was moving to secure the financial system from misuse by way of money laundering and consumer fraud.
+In the eyes of the central bank, these were illegal and it was moving into the secure financial system through the misuse by way of money laundering and consumer fraud.

 Though RBI did not impose an outright ban on cryptocurrency trading, it meant cryptocurrency traders had to use the only peer to peer networks for transactions.